Brain differences may be tied to obesity, kids’ study says

-New resultsfrom the largest long-term study of brain development and children’s health raise provocative questions about obesity and brain function.
+(AP) – New results from the largest long-term study of brain development and children’s health raise provocative questions about obesity and brain function.

 Does excess body weight somehow reduce brain regions that regulate planning and impulse control?
 Is obesity a result of that brain difference?
 Or are eating habits, lifestyle, family circumstances and genetics to blame?